flipacholas/Architecture-of-consoles/articles/gamecube.md

 {{< tabs >}}
 {{% tab name="DVD controller" active="true" %}}
 Even though this is the first Nintendo console to use the disc medium, attempting to play pirated copies of games just wasn't going to be easy.
 The miniDVD is protected by using proprietary bar codes on the inner side of the disc, in addition to having its data encrypted.
-The validation and decryption process works seamlessly: The miniDVD controller takes care it while the system is limited on only requesting the data.
+The validation and decryption process works seamlessly: The miniDVD controller takes care of it while the system is limited to only requesting the data.

 The hardware composing the DVD reader can be imagined as a fortress wall which is only accessed using a series of commands, the miniDVD controller features a proprietary CPU that will take care of deciding if the inserted disc is genuine or not, and if it's not, no command issued by the main CPU will convince to read it otherwise.